SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/05-Crud-With-Mongoose.md

     .then(student => console.log(student))
 ```

-The first command, finds all of the students inside the database and print them.
+The first command finds all of the students inside the database and print them.

-The second, find all students by the name we pass and print them in the console.
+Second, find all students by the name we pass and print them in the console.

 The third example is used to find the first student with the name Peter.
 If there are more students with that name, using `FindOne()` will not print all of them.